 "We applaud the Commission and staff for the thorough approach in seeking input, exploring the full range of options and methods, and designing a rule to respond to growing investor demand for climate-related risk information," the letter reads.
 "We urge the Commission to finalize the rule as quickly as possible."

-The letter was signed by Representatives Kathy Castor, Sean Casten, Alma Adams, Pete Aguilar, Nanette Barragán, Karen Bass, Donald S. Beyer Jr., Earl Blumenauer, Lisa Blunt Rochester, Suzanne Bonamici, Carolyn Bourdeaux, Jamaal Bowman, Anthony Brown, Shontel Brown, Julia Brownley, Salud Carbajal, Tony Cárdenas, André Carson, Troy Carter, Matt Cartwright, Sheila Cherfilus-McCormick, Judy Chu, David Cicilline, Katherine Clark, Yvette Clarke, Emanuel Cleaver, Steve Cohen, Gerald Connolly, Joe Courtney, Jason Crow, Charlie Crist, Danny Davis, Peter DeFazio, Diana DeGette, Ted Deutch, Mark DeSaulnier, Debbie Dingell, Mike Doyle, Veronica Escobar, Anna Eshoo, Adriano Espaillat, Dwight Evans, Bill Foster, Lois Frankel, Jesús G. "Chuy" García, Jimmy Gomez, Al Green, Raúl Grijalva, Steven Horsford, Jared Huffman, Sheila Jackson Lee, Sara Jacobs, Pramila Jayapal, Eddie Bernice Johnson, Henry Johnson, Mondaire Jones, Marcy Kaptur, Robin Kelly, Ro Khanna, Andy Kim, Raja Krishnamoorthi, James Langevin, John Larson, Brenda Lawrence, Al Lawson, Barbara Lee, Andy Levin, Mike Levin, Ted Lieu, Zoe Lofgren, Alan Lowenthal, Stephen Lynch, Tom Malinowski, Carolyn Maloney, Sean Maloney, Doris Matsui, Betty McCollum, Donald A. McEachin, James McGovern, Jerry McNerney, Grace Meng, Gwen Moore, Grace Napolitano, Joe Neguse, Marie Newman, Eleanor Norton, Ilhan Omar, Frank Pallone, Jimmy Panetta, Donald Payne, Scott Peters, Chellie Pingree, Mark Pocan, Katie Porter, Ayanna Pressley, Mike Quigley, Jamie Raskin, Deborah Ross, Lucille Roybal-Allard, C. A. Dutch Ruppersberger, Bobby Rush, Linda Sánchez, John Sarbanes, Mary Gay Scanlon, Janice Schakowsky, Robert Scott, Brad Sherman, Adam Smith, Darren Soto, Jackie Speier, Melanie Stansbury, Haley Stevens, Thomas Suozzi, Eric Swalwell, Mark Takano, Bennie Thompson, Mike Thompson, Dina Titus, Rashida Tlaib, Paul Tonko, Ritchie Torres, Lori Trahan, David Trone, Lauren Underwood, Juan Vargas, Nydia Velázquez, Bonnie Watson Coleman, Peter Welch, Nikema Williams, Frederica Wilson, and John Yarmuth.
+Signers: Representatives Kathy Castor, Sean Casten, Alma Adams, Pete Aguilar, Nanette Barragán, Karen Bass, Donald S. Beyer Jr., Earl Blumenauer, Lisa Blunt Rochester, Suzanne Bonamici, Carolyn Bourdeaux, Jamaal Bowman, Anthony Brown, Shontel Brown, Julia Brownley, Salud Carbajal, Tony Cárdenas, André Carson, Troy Carter, Matt Cartwright, Sheila Cherfilus-McCormick, Judy Chu, David Cicilline, Katherine Clark, Yvette Clarke, Emanuel Cleaver, Steve Cohen, Gerald Connolly, Joe Courtney, Jason Crow, Charlie Crist, Danny Davis, Peter DeFazio, Diana DeGette, Theodore Deutch, Mark DeSaulnier, Debbie Dingell, Mike Doyle, Veronica Escobar, Anna Eshoo, Adriano Espaillat, Dwight Evans, Bill Foster, Lois Frankel, Jesús G. "Chuy" García, Jimmy Gomez, Al Green, Raúl Grijalva, Steven Horsford, Jared Huffman, Sheila Jackson Lee, Sara Jacobs, Pramila Jayapal, Eddie Bernice Johnson, Henry Johnson, Mondaire Jones, Marcy Kaptur, Robin Kelly, Ro Khanna, Andy Kim, Raja Krishnamoorthi, James Langevin, John Larson, Brenda Lawrence, Al Lawson, Barbara Lee, Andy Levin, Mike Levin, Ted Lieu, Zoe Lofgren, Alan Lowenthal, Stephen Lynch, Tom Malinowski, Carolyn Maloney, Sean Maloney, Doris Matsui, Betty McCollum, Donald A. McEachin, James McGovern, Jerry McNerney, Grace Meng, Gwen Moore, Jerrold Nadler, Grace Napolitano, Joe Neguse, Marie Newman, Eleanor Norton, Ilhan Omar, Frank Pallone, Jimmy Panetta, Donald Payne, Scott Peters, Chellie Pingree, Mark Pocan, Katie Porter, Ayanna Pressley, Mike Quigley, Jamie Raskin, Deborah Ross, Lucille Roybal-Allard, C. A. Dutch Ruppersberger, Bobby Rush, Linda Sánchez, John Sarbanes, Mary Gay Scanlon, Janice Schakowsky, Robert Scott, Terri Sewell, Brad Sherman, Adam Smith, Darren Soto, Jackie Speier, Melanie Stansbury, Haley Stevens, Thomas Suozzi, Eric Swalwell, Mark Takano, Bennie Thompson, Mike Thompson, Dina Titus, Rashida Tlaib, Paul Tonko, Ritchie Torres, Lori Trahan, David Trone, Lauren Underwood, Juan Vargas, Nydia Velázquez, Bonnie Watson Coleman, Peter Welch, Nikema Williams, Frederica Wilson, John Yarmuth.

 The full text of the letter is available here.